scrapy/scrapy/docs/topics/firebug.rst

 At first sight, we can see that the directory is divided in categories, which are also divided in subcategories.

-However, it seems as if there are more subcategories than the ones being shown in this page, so we'll keep looking:
+However, it seems that there are more subcategories than the ones being shown in this page, so we'll keep looking:

 .. image:: _images/firebug2.png